globalise-huygens/GloBERTise-eval/README.md

 Contains parts of nlp-binary-event-detection to evaluate different pre-trained GloBERTise models

 ## Model mapping
-Models are referred to differently in this code than on Huggingface
+Models are referred to differently in this code than on Huggingface.
+Models were renamed on Huggingface to give the best performing model the most approachable name.

 | Huggingface          | Code               |
 |----------------------|--------------------|